 2 – Watering Too Much

-As mentioned above, watering the plant too much can cause issues.
-It should be known that too much water can make the plant start drooping.
+As mentioned above, watering these plant too much can cause issues.
+It should be known that too much water can make them start drooping.

-It’s more serious to water the plant too much than it is to underwater it, though.
-You’re most likely not going to kill the plant if you underwater it since it’s easy to catch it on time.
+It’s more serious to water your plant too much than it is to underwater it, though.
+You’re most likely not going to kill it if you underwater it since it’s easy to catch it on time.

 Watering too much can put the plant in a dire situation.
-Root rot has the potential to kill the plant, and you likely won’t be able to save a plant that is experiencing root rot.
+Root rot has the potential to kill it, and you likely won’t be able to easily save a plant that’s experiencing root rot.